adhikari-anil/DockerLearning/README.md

 ## Contributing

 1. Fork the repository
+2. Complete setup as mentioned above
-2. Create a feature branch
+3. Create a feature branch
-3. Make your changes
+4. Make your changes
-4. Test with Docker: `docker-compose up --build`
+5. Test with Docker: `docker-compose up --build`
-5. Submit a pull request
+6. Submit a pull request

 ## License